Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - react-native-reanimated
 - body-parser

+## Accessibility Enhancement Implementation

+- [x] Created `atomic/atoms/AccessibleThemedText.tsx` component that extends ThemedText with accessibility features
+  - [x] Added support for screen readers with proper accessibility attributes
+  - [x] Added support for high contrast mode for users with visual impairments
+  - [x] Added support for large text mode for users with visual impairments
+  - [x] Added support for bold text mode for users with visual impairments
+  - [x] Maintained backward compatibility with ThemedText API
+- [x] Created `atomic/atoms/AccessibleThemedView.tsx` component that extends ThemedView with accessibility features
+  - [x] Added support for screen readers with proper accessibility attributes
+  - [x] Added support for high contrast mode for users with visual impairments
+  - [x] Added support for reduced motion mode for users with vestibular disorders
+  - [x] Maintained backward compatibility with ThemedView API
+- [x] Updated `atomic/atoms/index.js` to export the new components
+- [x] Created comprehensive documentation in `docs/implementation-guides/accessibility-implementation.md`
+  - [x] Added overview of accessibility features
+  - [x] Added usage examples for the new components
+  - [x] Added best practices for accessibility implementation
+  - [x] Added migration guide for existing components
+- [x] Updated `.roo-todo.md` to mark completed tasks
+- [x] Created commit with detailed message explaining the changes

+PROGRESS UPDATE: Successfully enhanced the atomic components with accessibility features by creating new accessible versions of the core UI components.
+The new components (AccessibleThemedText and AccessibleThemedView) extend the functionality of ThemedText and ThemedView with accessibility features like screen reader support, high contrast mode, large text mode, bold text mode, and reduced motion mode.
+Comprehensive documentation was created to guide developers in using the new components and migrating existing code.
+The implementation follows best practices for accessibility in React Native and provides a clear migration path for existing components.

 ## SEO Base URL and Sitemap Generation Improvements

 - [x] Refactored `scripts/generateSitemap.js` to dynamically discover routes from the application's routing configuration